 “Our results this quarter reflect continued product losses of exclusivity, most notably Lipitor in all major markets,” Read said in a statement announcing the results.

 Pfizer is divesting its nutrition and animal health units as part of its plan to refocus the company on developing and selling new prescription drugs.
 Its two $2 billion-plus prospects include a blood thinner, Eliquis, being co-developed with Bristol-Myers Squibb Co.
-(BMY), and a rheumatoid arthritis pill, tofacitinib.
+(BMY:US), and a rheumatoid arthritis pill, tofacitinib.

 The animal health business will be spun off in an initial public offering and stock swap before the first half of next year.
 The unit had $4.19 billion in sales last year.